-nancial Trends 69-74 These schedules should help the reader understand how the Authority's finance performance and well-being have changed over time. ial evenue Capacity 75-81 These schedules contain information in order for the reader to assess the Authmost significant revenue sources. ority's ebt Capacity 82-84 These schedules contain information in order for the reader to assess the affor of the Authority's current levels of outstanding debt and the ability for the Authority is usual debt in the future. • emographic and Economic Information 85-86 These schedules offer demographic and economic indicators to help thte reade understand the environment within which the Authority's financial activities to perating Information 87-89 These schedules contain service and infrastructure data to help the reader und lerstand

-These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides and the activities it performs.
+Financial T rends These schedules should help the reader understand how the Authority's financial performance and well-being have changed over time.
+Revenue C apacity These schedules contain information in order for the reader to assess the Authority's most significant revenue sources.
+Debt Capa city These schedules contain information in order for the reader to assess the affordability of the Authority's current levels of outstanding debt and the ability for the Authority to issue additional debt in the future.
+Demograp hic and Economic Information These schedules offer demographic and economic indicators to help thte reader understand the environment within which the Authority's financial activities take place.
+Operating Information These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides and the activities it performs.